WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/orb_slam3.md

 ros2 run orb_slam3_example_ros2 mono ./ORBvoc.txt ./Examples/Monocular/RealSense_D435i.yaml
 ```

-The visual SLAM node on the X3 side starts and receives camera image data, and then starts printing the current frame rate "fps".
+The visual SLAM node on the X3 starts and receives camera image data, and then starts printing the current frame rate "fps".

-At the same time, open the Rviz2 visualization software on the PC side (in the same network segment as the TROS.b platform), add relevant visualization information, and subscribe to the following topics:
+At the same time, open the Rviz2 visualization software on the PC (in the same network segment as the tros.b), add relevant visualization information, and subscribe to the following topics:

 ![](./image/box_adv/rviz2_1.png)